-Part 1.
-Summary
+Part 1 Summary

-On 9 November 2005, the Commission received a revised request for a Rule change proposal from a group of six generators and the National Electricity Market Management Company (NEMMCO).
-The generators (collectively known as the Southern Generators) are Loy Yang Marketing Management Company Pty.
-Ltd. (LYMMCO), Southern Hydro Pty.
-Ltd., International Power (Hazelwood, Synergen, Pelican Point, Loy Yang B), TRUenergy Pty.
-Ltd., NRG Flinders Pty.
-Ltd., and Hydro Tasmania.
-The Rule change proposal involves the introduction of a new process for managing negative settlement residues in the Snowy Region.
-The objective is to improve the use of the interconnector between the Snowy region and Victoria, thereby improving the efficient use of electricity generators and increasing interregional competition.
+On 24 May 2006, the Australian Energy Market Commission (Commission) received a request for a Rule change proposal from Snowy Hydro Limited and the National Electricity Market Management Company (NEMMCO).
+The request proposed a new process for managing negative settlement residues in the Snowy region.
+The objective of the Rule change proposal is to improve the use of the interconnector between the Snowy region and Victoria, thereby improving the efficient use of the generation system and increasing inter-regional competition.

 The National Electricity Market (NEM) is designed to provide price signals at different times and locations for the efficient production and use of power.
-Trading of electricity between pricing regions in the interconnected NEM normally involves power flows from low priced areas to high priced areas.
-This sharing of lower priced power can reduce overall production costs and prices for customers.
+Trading of electricity between pricing regions in the interconnected NEM normally involves power flows from lower priced areas to higher priced areas.
+This sharing of lower priced power reduces overall production costs and prices for customers.